Sapar789/INDE577/Supervised Learning/perceptron/README.md

 This section demonstrates the implementation of the Perceptron algorithm for classifying weather conditions in Texas, specifically focusing on identifying rainy vs. non-rainy days.
 The goal is to understand how a single-layer neural network can learn to classify weather patterns.

 ## Overview
 The Perceptron is one of the simplest forms of artificial neural networks, consisting of a single layer of weights and a threshold activation function.
-In this implementation, we build a Perceptron from scratch to classify weather conditions, demonstrating the fundamentals of neural network learning.
+In this implementation, we build a Perceptron from scratch to classify weather conditions, demonstrating the fundamentals of neural network learning..

 ## Texas Weather Data Features
 The following features are used for classification: